psyomn/notes/languages/ada/psytypes/doc/records.markdown

       `Positive` in order to regulate an array / string size.

 - Variant Record (Mutable / Immutable)
-    - Think of it as a union.
+    - Think of it as a _selective union_.
 Depending on how we want to use it, this structure adapts to the parameters we pass through.
 See more in the example.

 - Union (2005)
-    -
+    - Very similar to unions in C. From what the docs say in [wiki], this takes compatibility with C code in mind (ie: binding ada programs to c, or vice versa).

 - Tagged Record (Class)
-    -
+    - Is a record that later on can be used as a class.

 ## Basic Record